kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

   - `Provisioned=false` controller should surface information about ProvisioningRequest's ETA.
 It should emit an event regarding that and for every ETA change.
   - `Provisioned=true` controller should mark the AdmissionCheck as `Ready` and propagate the information about `ProvisioningRequest` name to workload pods - [KEP #1145](https://github.com/kubernetes-sigs/kueue/blob/main/keps/1145-additional-labels/kep.yaml) under `"cluster-autoscaler.kubernetes.io/consume-provisioning-request"`.
-  - `Failed=true` controller should retry AdmissionCheck with respect to the `RetryConfig` configuration, or mark the AdmissionCheck as `Rejected`
+  - `Failed=true` controller should retry AdmissionCheck with respect to the `RetryStrategy` configuration, or mark the AdmissionCheck as `Rejected`
   - `BookingExpired=true` if a Workload is not `Admitted`, the controller should act the same as for `Failed=true`.
   - `CapacityRevoked=true` if a Workload is not `Finished`, the controller should mark it as `Inactive`, which will evict it.
     Additionally, an event should be emitted to signalize this happening.
 This can happen only if the job